Here’s a list of some of the annual library updates I’ve sent out for the New Year:

-- 2016 Update.
+- 2015 Review.
 This was my entire website and library in 2016.
 It’s grown quite a bit since then.

-- 2015 Update.
-In 2015, the most fascinating thing I learned was about Gary Kasparov and human-computer interaction.
+- 2014 Review.
+In 2014, the most fascinating thing I learned was about Gary Kasparov and human-computer interaction.

 I’m starting a new tradition by sending out a New Year’s Thought.
 At the beginning of each New Year, I examine my relationship with Judaism and want to share my learning with my friends.